The Turin Horse is a cyclical fable of daily drudgery that strips human life to its barest elements and banalities.

 Tanner Hall isn’t so much kaleidoscopic, episodic drama as underdeveloped, perfunctory multi-character mash-up.

-Ludivine Sagnier and Kristin Scott Thomas are the reasons to watch Love Crime, Alain Corneau’s overly convoluted tale of corporate one-upmanship and murder.
+Ludivine Sagnier and Kristin Scott Thomas are the reasons to watch Alain Corneau’s overly convoluted Love Crime.

 If Our Idiot Brother clearly courts Gump-ian territory, its pattern finally bears a stronger resemblance to Pier Paolo Pasolini’s Teorema.

 As you’re swept up in all the decades-spanning poignancy, it’s easy to overlook the film’s numerous flaws.